timholds/font-familiarity/README.md

-[X] Figure out how to keep track of the model experiments - use weights and biases

-Test my model on cifar dataset instead to sanity check that it is capable of learning anything
+[X] Figure out how to keep track of the model experiments - use weights and biases [X]Test my model on cifar dataset instead to sanity check that it is capable of learning anything

-[ ] Add a note about how the data is stored in the npz and the best way to access it
-- remove "Keys in NPZ file: ['images', 'labels']"

 [X] create a small test dataset for iterating on the model - font-dataset-npz_test

-[X] make it so that it only saves the class averages at the end of training instead of everytime a new best model gets saved [X] add a LR warmup and cosine learning rate
+[X] make it so that it only saves the class averages at the end of training instead of everytime a new best model gets saved
-[ ] clean up hardcoded flatten_dim
-        self.flatten_dim = 128 * 4 * 4
-        self.embedding_layer = nn.Sequential(
-            nn.Linear(self.flatten_dim, 1024),
+[X] Establish simple conv baseline for the encoder
+[X] add a LR warmup and cosine learning rate
+[ ] Test a resnet as the encoder
+[ ] Test a resnet with supervised contrastive loss (does it need to be a pretrain)

 -TODO some explaining about high dimensional representations where all the datapoints are super far from each other so being close in one dimension ends up being close in

+## Questions
--TODO does it matter whether you take the class average over the train set vs the validation or test set?
+[ ] does it matter whether you take the class average over the train set vs the validation or test set?

 # Misc
-what is the best way to store this dataset if I wanted to make it uber scalable?
-Store it on AWS S3 as compressed -Add code to download dataset from a public bucket
 - try uploading to huggingface again

 Do I need to do any regularization?

-metrics are a clusterfuck right now. i really want probably 12 metrics right now, the most important being test validation

-Establish a baaaaseline baseline with a one layer MLP Establish simple conv baseline for the encoder
-Test a resnet as the encoder
-Test a resnet with supervised contrastive loss (does it need to be a pretrain)

 figure out how to combine steps in one script for gathering data and training the model
 1) generate the data, save the data, prep_train_test_data.py